UCSC-iGEM-2016/taris_server/README.md

 * setupDB contains classes that setup, read and write to the database.
 It also contains helper functions for graphing and datetime manipulation.
 * templates folder contains the HTML5 files that are built using MDL (https://getmdl.io/)

-To understand the functionality of the server and how to add or remove functionality of this file, please become familiar with the following modules, database structures, and/or tutorials:
+### Tutorials that should be followed prior to downloading code
-Flask: Homepage, instalation, basic use: http://flask.pocoo.org/ AND through Step 6: http://flask.pocoo.org/docs/0.11/tutorial/
+* Flask: Homepage, instalation, basic use: http://flask.pocoo.org/ AND through Step 6: http://flask.pocoo.org/docs/0.11/tutorial/
-SQLalchemy: Homepage http://www.sqlalchemy.org/ AND through Part 6: http://pythoncentral.io/introductory-tutorial-python-sqlalchemy/
+* SQLalchemy: Homepage http://www.sqlalchemy.org/ AND through Part 6: http://pythoncentral.io/introductory-tutorial-python-sqlalchemy/
-Bokeh (0.11.0): Homepage: http://bokeh.pydata.org/en/0.11.0/ AND at least: http://bokeh.pydata.org/en/0.11.0/docs/user_guide/plotting.html
+* Bokeh (0.11.0): Homepage: http://bokeh.pydata.org/en/0.11.0/ AND at least: http://bokeh.pydata.org/en/0.11.0/docs/user_guide/plotting.html

 ## Data Flow, Storage and Recall
  A high level flow of information is: from some source (Raspberri Pi in our case), the source makes a POST request containing a json file.
 This json file is parsed, information is collected and stored in the SQLalchemy database (Bioreactor.db), which contains a table called brStatusHistory (where the status of the bioreactor is stored).
 First, in the TarisV1 Server file, there are several imports.
 Second, There is a global dictionary, used entirely for user specifications.
 Third, the main component is the Flask app.